paulmooreparks/Xfer/README.md

 Xfer is a data-interchange format designed to support data serialization, data transmission, and offline use cases such as configuration management.

 This project is still in its infancy and is quite experimental, even exploratory.
 The code you'll find in this repository is also experimental.
 So far, I've built an [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer/Models/Elements), a [parser](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer/Services/Parser.cs), and a [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer/XferConverter.cs) as part of my [.NET Xfer Library](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer), but at the moment this code is completely not ready for prime time.
 It's not even thread safe yet!
-About once a week I'll completely refactor everything, so don't get terribly attached to anything you see here.
+About once a week I'll completely refactor everything, so don't get terribly attached to code you see here.
 However, if you do like some of the ideas, please [let me know](mailto:paul@parkscomputing.com).
 I'm always open to feedback.

 That said, I do plan to make the code professional-grade in the future, and I want to add implementations in other languages (Java, Rust, C++, JavaScript, and TypeScript are on my list).
 If you want to contribute, please [let me know](mailto:paul@parkscomputing.com).
 I'd love to have your help.